intel/neural-compressor/docs/source/fp8.md

 ```

 ### Automatic Tuning Strategy
-Unlike the int8 base strategy, the FP8 auto tuning strategy will attempt per operation type tuning.
-We first aggressively quantize all op types, and if the accuracy requirement is missed, the strategy tries to quantize one op type and accumulates them together.
+Unlike the INT8 base strategy, the FP8 auto tuning strategy will attempt per operation type tuning.
+We first aggressively quantize all op types.
+If the accuracy requirement is missed, the strategy will try to quantize one op type and accumulates them together.
 Finally, the user will get the following information.

 ```log
 [INFO] Suggested op types with KL algorithm are: ['Matmul', 'LayerNorm', 'Linear']